cocos-creator/Tutorial-Dr.Mario-Style-Game-deprecated/en/03-creating-a-menu-screen/housekeeping.md

     ![](img/asset_panel_add_1.png)

 __Task:__ Now is a good time to save your project!
 From the __File__ menu, select __Save Scene__ or use your operating system's shortcut key.

+Let's keep sprucing up our main scene with a [colored background](background.md)...